sborar/rl-openai-cartpole-policy-gradient/README.md

-# rl-openai-cartpole-actor-critic
+# rl-openai-cartpole-policy-gradient
-Reinforcement Learning Actor Critic Agent for openai gym.
+Reinforcement Learning policy gradient Agent for openai gym.

-Agent.py contains the implementation of actor critic method.
+Agent.py contains the implementation of policy gradient method.

 Cartpole.py runs the cartpole environment episodes and updates the policy after every x number of timesteps.